 We’ve already hinted at a few benefits of cloud accounting software, but let’s dig a little deeper.

 Lower Operational Costs and Higher Reliability

-Purchasing and maintaining the IT equipment required for proper data management is highly expensive.
+Purchasing and maintaining the IT equipment required for proper data management can get really expensive.
 You have the initial investment, then maintenance costs, including labour - where it is often IT and technical labour being the expensive one.
 These can all add up pretty quickly and represent a significant outlay that will eat into your bottom line - especially should you be an SME.